Dog anatomy: Vision

-Like most mammals, dogs have only two types of cone photoreceptor, making them dichromats.
+Like most mammals, dogs have only two types of cone photoreceptors, making them dichromats.
 These cone cells are maximally sensitive between 429 nm and 555 nm.
-Behavioural studies have shown that the dog's visual world consists of yellows, blues and grays, but they have difficulty differentiating red and green making their color vision equivalent to red–green color blindness in humans (deuteranopia).
-When a human perceives an object as "red," this object appears as "yellow" to the dog and the human perception of "green" appears as "white," a shade of gray.
-This white region (the neutral point) occurs around 480 nm, the part of the spectrum which appears blue-green to humans.
-For dogs, wavelengths longer than the neutral point cannot be distinguished from each other and all appear as yellow.
+Behavioural studies have shown that the dog's visual world consists of yellows, blues and grays, but they have difficulty differentiating between red and green, making their color vision equivalent to red–green color blindness in humans (deuteranopia).
+When a human perceives an object as "red," this object appears as "yellow" to the dog, and the human perception of "green" appears as "white," a shade of gray.
+This white region (the neutral point) occurs around 480 nm, the part of the spectrum that appears blue-green to humans.
+For dogs, wavelengths longer than the neutral point cannot be distinguished from each other, and all appear yellow.

-Dogs use color instead of brightness to differentiate light or dark blue/yellow.
-They are less sensitive to differences in grey shades than humans and also can detect brightness at about half the accuracy of humans.

-The dog's visual system has evolved to aid proficient hunting.
-While a dog's visual acuity is poor (that of a poodle's has been estimated to translate to a Snellen rating of 20/75), their visual discrimination for moving objects is very high.
-Dogs have been shown to be able to discriminate between humans (e.g. identifying their human guardian) at a range of between 800 and 900 m; however, this range decreases to 500–600 m if the object is stationary.
+Dogs use color instead of brightness to differentiate between light or dark blue/yellow.
+They are less sensitive to differences in gray shades than humans and can also detect brightness with about half the accuracy of humans.
+The dog's visual system has evolved to aid in hunting.
+Dogs have been shown to be able to discriminate between humans (e.g., identifying their human guardian) at a range of between 800 and 900 m; however, this range decreases to 500–600 m if the object is stationary.
 Dogs can detect a change in movement that exists in a single diopter of space within their eye.
 Humans, by comparison, require a change of between 10 and 20 diopters to detect movement.
+A test has estimated poodles' visual acuity to have a Snellen rating of 20/75, a relatively low score compared to humans' vision.